ararslan/JuliaPkgDb/README.md

     and v.Dependency = "DataArrays";
 ```

-You can run that in the SQLite REPL, from Julia using `SQLite.execute!`, or
+You can run that in the SQLite REPL, from Julia using `SQLite.query`, or
 however you want!